 Surgical: SOOF Elevation – The surgical option for the type of blepharoplasty Dr. Kaplan offers is called the SOOF Elevation technique, in which he carefully realigns hollowed fat deposits below the eye which may have fallen onto the upper cheek.
 He then redrapes the fat deposits over the lower part of the eye near the lower eyelid so that they are closer to the position they were naturally at before the impacts of aging, gravity, and other environmental factors.
 This technique is known in the surgical world as lifting the suborbicularis oculi fat and requires high skill, so it is best suited for patients with drastic volume changes below the eye.

 Non-Surgical: Pinch Blepharoplasty – The non-surgical technique for rejuvenating the eyes by addressing skin laxity, wrinkles, and fine lines, known as pinch blepharoplasty, works by removing excess skin and tightening the eye area without altering the muscle or fat pads.
 If you require only moderate improvements to the eye area or are noticing small changes to the eyelids at a young age and want to alleviate the problem before it gets worse, pinch blepharoplasty is the best option for you.
-The procedure is performed in Dr. Kaplan’s office under local anesthesia as it is minimally invasive, and the recovery period is shorter than it would be following a surgical blepharoplasty.
+The procedure is performed in Dr. Kaplan’s office under local anesthesia as it is minimally invasive, and you will need less time to recover from this procedure compared to the relatively longer recovery process following a surgical blepharoplasty.

 Do I need a blepharoplasty?

 If you are noticing loose skin sagging around your eyes that disrupts the youthful appearance of your visage, you may be wondering if a blepharoplasty is the best option to achieve your goal of eyelid rejuvenation.
 Regardless of your gender, age, lifestyle choices, and more, if you relate to most of the points in this article, it may be time for you to call Dr. Kaplan’s office for an eyelid lift consultation.
+You can also prepare all necessary questions to ask during a blepharoplasty consultation in order to benefit the most from your meeting with the doctor.
 Here are some reasons you may be needing a blepharoplasty:

 Do you have bags or puffiness under your eyes?